 Following the inquest, the government announced an overhaul of the labelling laws to better protect the estimated two million people who suffer from food allergies.
 The move will affect a variety of businesses – from sandwich shops and cafes to school catering companies and major supermarket chains.

-What can businesses do to prepare?
+What can businesses do to prepare for Natasha's law??